godalming123/server-docker-files/readme.md

 # TODO
 - Allow the usage of nextcloud with mySQL and mariaDB for more performance then SQLite
 - Setup automatic backup and update for docker containers
-- Add the option to not setup some of the apps
+- Add the option to not setup some of the containers
 - Add the option to only allow certain twingate users access to certain apps

 # Usage